Keith Gillespie

 He began his career at Manchester United after winning the FA Youth Cup in 1992, before moving to Newcastle United, where he played in the UEFA Champions League.
 Gillespie also played in the Premier League for Blackburn Rovers, Leicester City and Sheffield United, helping Blackburn win the Football League Cup in 2002.
 Towards the end of his career, he played for Glentoran in the Irish League and Longford Town in the League of Ireland.

-Gillespie earned 86 caps for Northern Ireland between 1994 and 2008, putting him 6th in their most capped players of all time.
+Gillespie earned 86 caps for Northern Ireland between 1994 and 2008, putting him 10th in their most capped players of all time.
 He had well-publicised issues with problem gambling during his career, and has since spoken out about gambling.

 Club career

 Early career

 Gillespie was born in Larne, County Antrim.
 His first years were spent in Islandmagee, County Antrim where he attended Whitehead Primary School.
 He later moved to Bangor, County Down where he attended Rathmore Primary School and Bangor Grammar School.
-He was scouted playing for St Andrews FC from Belfast, and was the first professional footballer to come from this club.
+He was scouted playing for St Andrews FC from Belfast, playing in the DAWFL, and was the first professional footballer to come from this club.

 Manchester United

 Gillespie signed for Manchester United on leaving school in the summer of 1991, being a member of the FA Youth Cup winning side in 1992.
 Also in that team were Ryan Giggs, Paul Scholes, David Beckham, Gary Neville and Robbie Savage.

 Gillespie made his first senior appearance for Manchester United in the 1992–93 season.
 He scored on his debut against Bury in a 2–0 FA Cup third round triumph on 5 January 1993.
 He was issued with the number 31 shirt for the 1993–94 season with the introduction of squad numbers, but did not play any first team games and was loaned to Division Three club Wigan Athletic, scoring four goals in eight games.

 Occasional appearances for United followed in 1994–95, but he was never able to displace Andrei Kanchelskis as United's first-choice right winger.

-He moved to Newcastle United on 10 January 1995, as a £1 million component in the £7 million deal (£6 million cash) which took Andrew Cole to Old Trafford.
+He moved to Newcastle United on 10 January 1995, as a £1 million component in the £7 million deal (£6 million cash) which took Andy Cole to Old Trafford.
 Gillespie had scored one of United's goals against Newcastle in the 2–0 victory at Old Trafford.
 This meant that he had scored twice for Manchester United in three seasons as a professional.